OpenWaterAnalytics/EPyT/paper/paper.md

 eta_bar = 0.02								# Specify maximum uncertainty 2%
 ```

-We consider a suitable number of  Monte Carlo Simulations (we use 10the 0 here for computational convenience).
+We consider a suitable number of  Monte Carlo Simulations (we use 100 epochs for computational convenience).

 ```python
 nsim = 100							# Select number of simulations